andwn/cave-story-md/README.md

 In the current release `0.2` you can make it to Ironhead if you try really hard.
 Labyrinth and Waterway are really glitchy though.

-Master is broken in Sand Zone, lol.
+Master is broken at the Core fight, lol.
 Also looky here: [TODO list](doc/TODO.md)

 ### Controls
 - C - Jump, confirm